 1. What resources will I need to bring for this programme?

 Happy minds and an eager self.
 The rest will be provided by The Hive.

 2. What will be the form of the final performance?

 The training programme will culminate into a mini performance that will be created by the children themselves.
-Apart from acting, children will get a 360-degree exposure to theatre by helping in direction, stage design, costume designing, scripting and participating in backstage management.
+Apart from acting, children will get a 360-degree exposure to theatre in stage design, costume design, scripting and participating in backstage management.
 The idea of the performance is to boost children's enthusiasm, help them work in teams, and towards a goal.

 3. What areas of arts will my child get exposure to?

-All participants will be a part of the fine & performing arts covered in the programme, such as acting, dance, stage design, costume design, or prop making.
+All participants will be a part of the fine & performing arts covered in the programme, such as acting, dance, stage design, costume design, and/or prop making.
 The exact assignment for each child will be determined by their mentors based on the child's aptitude and abilities.

 4. What safety precautions will be taken at The Hive?

 We will be working in small groups.
 Our instructors and staff are fully vaccinated.
 Masks are recommended when indoors or within close proximity.
 However, the participants are responsible for their own health & safety.